dataroot/Kaggle-CV/README.md

 - Train VAE
 - Engineer reward function in order to solve:
 	- No question left behind
-	- Don’t churn the professionals (too much email → feels like spam → people leave) (partially solved with our currenlt approach, but there are still custom parameters which can be learned and adjusted automatically)
+	- Don’t churn the professionals (too much email → feels like spam → people leave) (partially solved with our current approach, but there are still custom parameters which can be learned and adjusted automatically)
 	- Speed to first answer
 - Train the agent